The Science of Stress and the Positive Workplace

 “It’s just easier than trying to deal with the problem.”

-So what breaks the loop?
-Simple: trust and belonging.
-"Experiments show that when people feel connected to their team -- when they feel safe about sharing; when they can be honest about hang-ups inside and outside of work; or when they can offer ideas freely without feeling they'll be shot down as foolish - they're more creative," she says.
-"When we feel safe and supported, we think in an entirely different way."
-We're also a lot happier than we are in unsupportive workplaces, which, according to this guy, are literally killing us.
+So what breaks the loop at work?
+In large part: trust and belonging.
+“Experiments show that when people feel connected to their team – when they feel safe about sharing; when they can be honest about hang-ups inside and outside of work; or when they can offer ideas freely without feeling they’ll be shot down as foolish – they’re more creative,” said my colleague.
+“When we feel safe and supported, we think in an entirely different way.”

-"So all of the positive work-culture things we talk about isn't just good for us - it's science?"
-I asked Lucy.
+“So all of the positive work-culture things we talk about isn’t just good for us – it’s science?”
+I asked my colleague.

 “Yup,” she said.

-I'd like to say the sense of safety completely eradicated the block (it didn't).
-But the collective support did get me to see the problem in a new way.
-And before the end of the day, I met my deadline: I wrote a blog about how trust and happy workplaces make us better at our jobs.
+I’d like to say the sense of safety completely eradicated the block (it didn’t).
+But the genuine connection to my colleagues (even now, when we’re still apart) did get me to see the problem in a new way.
+And before the end of the day, I met my deadline: I wrote a blog about how trust and happy workplaces get us through the tough spots and make us better at our jobs.

 Science.
 Huh.
 How ‘bout that.